apache/doris-website/versioned_docs/version-2.0/lakehouse/faq.md

      `HedgedReadWins`: The number of successful Hedged Reads (numbers initiated and returned faster than the original request)

      Note that the value here is the cumulative value of a single HDFS Client, not the value of a single query.
 The same HDFS Client will be reused by multiple queries.

-3. `Couldn't create proxy provider class org.apache.hadoop.hdfs.server.namenode.ha.ConfiguredFailoverProxyProvider`

-    In the start scripts of FE and BE, the environment variable `HADOOP_CONF_DIR` will be added to CLASSPATH.
-If `HADOOP_CONF_DIR` is set incorrectly, such as pointing to a non-existent path or an incorrect path, the wrong xxx-site.xml file may be loaded and incorrect information may be read.

-    You need to check whether `HADOOP_CONF_DIR` is configured correctly, or unset this environment variable.

-4. `BlockMissingExcetpion: Could not obtain block: BP-XXXXXXXXX No live nodes contain current block`

-    Possible solutions include:
-    - Use `hdfs fsck file -files -blocks -locations` to check if the file is healthy.
-    - Use telnet to check connectivity with the DataNode.
-    - Check the DataNode logs.

-    If encountering the following error:
-    `org.apache.hadoop.hdfs.server.datanode.DataNode: Failed to read expected SASL data transfer protection handshake from client at /XXX.XXX.XXX.XXX:XXXXX.
-Perhaps the client is running an older version of Hadoop which does not support SASL data transfer protection`.
-    It indicates that HDFS is configured for encrypted transmission while the client is not, causing the error.

-    You can use any of the following solutions:
-    - Copying hdfs-site.xml and core-site.xml to the be/conf and fe/conf directories.
-(Recommended)
-    - In hdfs-site.xml, find the corresponding configuration `dfs.data.transfer.protection`, and set this parameter in the catalog.

 ## DLF Catalog